KeleZsombor/DevOps_Exam/README.md

 9. Edit your Jenkinsfile to have two (or more) stages, one for the **master** and one for the **slave** machines.
 10. Implement a step to install and use the app ShellCheck on your script file (node.sh).
 11. Create a step which veryfies that you web app is running. (eg. curl).
+12. Edit the *visudo* file on both machines to have the content: jenkins ALL=(ALL) NOPASSWD: ALL.